 1. Use a USB 2.0 port instead of a USB 3.0 port on your PC or try a different USB port.

-2. Uninstall and reinstall the Samsung USB drivers on your Windows PC or install Samsung Smart Switch.
+2. Uninstall and reinstall the Samsung USB drivers on your Windows PC.

 3. Turn on and allow USB debugging on your device.

-4. If you still get the serial(com) port error, try a different USB cable and a different PC.
+4. If you still get the serial(com) port error, try a different USB cable and PC.

-If you are getting this error in Samsung Odin, it means you are attempting to flash the firmware that’s not meant for your specific device model.
+If you are getting this error in Samsung Odin, you may be attempting to flash the firmware that’s not meant for your specific device model.
 You can solve this error by downloading the appropriate firmware.

 1. Always use the latest Odin version.
-If you are not sure which Odin version to use, read my guide.
+If you are unsure which Odin version to use, read my guide.

 2. In certain cases, using the PacheD version of Odin might help bypass specific errors.